Rectified Gaussian Scale Mixtures and the Sparse Non-Negative Least Squares Problem: Experiment Design

 \subsection{Performance metrics}

-To evaluate the performance of various S-NNLS algorithms, we use the mean square recovery error (MSE) and the probability of error in the recovered support set (PE), which are two commonly used performance metrics in the compressive sensing literature \cite{eladbook}.
-We measure the MSE between the recovered signal $\hat{\vectx}$ and the ground truth $\vectx^{gen}$ using
+To evaluate the performance of various S-NNLS algorithms, we used the normalized mean square error (NMSE) and the probability of error in the recovered support set (PE) \cite{eladbook}.
+We computed the NMSE between the recovered signal $\hat{\vectx}$ and the ground truth $\vectx^{gen}$ using